2022

 Access high-quality market research with every purchase of Mintel’s consumer reports.
 Here’s what else is included in your report purchase:

-• Multiple Report Formats: Mintel’s reports are available in PDF and PPT formats, and arrive in your inbox alongside an Excel datasheet, so you can easily share Mintel’s market intelligence.
+• Multiple Report Formats: Mintel’s reports are available in PDF and PPT formats, and are delivered straight to your inbox, so you can easily share Mintel’s market intelligence.

 • Access to Mintel’s Clients Portal: After your purchase is completed, you’ll receive an invitation to join Mintel’s Clients Portal, providing instant access to supplementary insights from Mintel’s industry experts.